-Field Data Type Description Behavior and Usage System ID Character The ID of the final element system.
-This value is required and is populated with a default value.
+Field Data Type Description Behavior and Usage System ID Voting Between Groups Character The ID of the final element system.
+The voting architecture that This value is required and is populated with a default value.
 You can, however, provide a different value.
-Voting Between Groups Character The voting architecture that represents the minimum number of final element groups that should trip (in the event of a failure) and the number of final element groups available in the system.
-For example, if the voting is 1002, then for the logic solver to detect a failure, at least one final element group should trip out of the two final element groups that are available in the group.
-This field is updated automatically when you add or remove a final element group from the system.
-The following options are available: 1001 2002 1002 2002 1003 2003 1003 1004 1004 4004 This value is required.
+This field is updated represents the minimum number of final element groups that should trip (in the event of a failure) and the number of final element groups available in the system.
+For example, if the voting is 1002, then for the logic solver to detect a failure, at least one final element group should trip out of the two final element groups that are available in the group. automatically when you add or remove a final element group from the system.
+The following options are available: 1001 1002 2002 1003 2003 3003 1004 4004 This value is required.